 Be it enacted by the Legislature of West Virginia:

-thirty-one, as amended, be amended by adding thereto a new chapter,
+repealed; that said code be further amended by adding thereto a new

-This chapter may be cited as the Uniform Electronic Transactions Act.
+This article may be cited as the Uniform Electronic

 In this chapter:

 (1) "Agreement" means the bargain of the parties in fact, as

 found in their language or inferred from other circumstances and

 from rules, regulations and procedures given the effect of

 agreements under laws otherwise applicable to a particular